Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 ## Precompiled layouts

 Building a device at runtime from an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) is a slow process.
-The layout instance itself has to be built (which may involve reflection) and then interpreted in order to put the final [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) instance together.
-This process usually involves the loading of multiple [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instances each of which may be the result of merging multiple layouts together (if the layout involves [inheritance](#layout-inheritance) or [overrides](#layout-overrides)).
+The layout instance itself has to be built (which might involve reflection) and then interpreted in order to put the final [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) instance together.
+This process usually involves the loading of multiple [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instances, each of which might be the result of merging multiple layouts together (if the layout involves [inheritance](#layout-inheritance) or [overrides](#layout-overrides)).

-You can speed this process up dramatically by "baking" the final form of a layout into a "precompiled layout".
-This is simply generated C# code that when run, will build the corresponding device without relying on loading and interpreting an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html).
+You can speed up this process up by "baking" the final form of a layout into a "precompiled layout".
+A precompiled layout is generated C# code that, when run, will build the corresponding device without relying on loading and interpreting an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html).
 Aside from running faster, this will also create far less garbage and will not involve C# reflection (which generally causes runtime overhead by inflating the number of objects internally kept by the C# runtime).

 >__NOTE__: Precompiled layouts must be device layouts.
 It is not possible to precompile the layout for an [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html).

 ### Creating a precompiled layout

 The first step in setting up a precompiled layout is to generate it.
-To do so, open the [Input Debugger](./Debugging.md), navigate to the layout you want to precompile within the "Layouts" branch, right-click it and select "Generate Precompiled Layout".
+To do so, open the [Input Debugger](./Debugging.md), navigate to the layout you want to precompile within the **Layouts** branch, right-click it, and select **Generate Precompiled Layout**.

 ![Generate Precompiled Layout](./Images/GeneratePrecompiledLayout.png)

- You will be prompted for where to store the generated code.
-Pick a directory in your project and file name and click "Save".
+Unity will ask you where to store the generated code.
+Pick a directory in your project, enter a file name, and click **Save**.

  Once generated, you can register the precompiled layout with the Input System using [`InputSystem.RegisterPrecompiledLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterPrecompiledLayout__1_System_String_).
 The method expects a string argument containing metadata for the precompiled layout.
 This string is automatically emitted as a `const` inside the generated class.